plinioh/hellupline.github.io-source/content/docs/cheatsheet/applications/nginx.md

 ---

-## Run a simple static site with nginx and docker
+## run a simple static site with nginx and docker

 ```bash
 docker run --rm -it --name=static-site \